liuqx315/Multiscale-pattern/sundials_extensions/doc/source/CInterface.rst

 .. math::
     A \approx M - \gamma J, \qquad J = \frac{\partial f_I}{\partial y}.

-There are five ARKode linear solvers currently available for this
+There are six ARKode linear solvers currently available for this
-task: ARKDENSE, ARKBAND, ARKSPGMR, ARKSPBCG, and ARKSPTFQMR.
+task: ARKDENSE, ARKBAND, ARKSPGMR, ARKSPBCG, ARKSPTFQMR, and ARKPCG.

 The first two linear solvers are direct and derive their names from the type of approximation used for the Jacobian :math:`J`;